by Calculated Risk on 6/27/2013 07:08:00 PM

 The red line is for 2013, yellow is for 2012, blue is "normal" and black is for 2009 - the worst year since the Great Depression for hotels.

-Through September 7th, the 4-week average of the occupancy rate is slightly higher than the same period last year and is tracking the pre-recession levels.
-The 4-week average of the occupancy rate will decrease over the next few weeks, before increasing again in the Fall.
-Overall, this has been a decent year for the hotel industry.
+Through June 22nd, the 4-week average of the occupancy rate is slightly higher than the same period last year and is tracking the pre-recession levels.
+The occupancy rate will probably increase over the next couple of months - the summer travel season is here!

 Data Source: Smith Travel Research, Courtesy of HotelNewsNow.com